 Wavelet Transform-Based Image Compression

-The objective is to develop an image compression algorithm using the Discrete Wavelet Transform (DWT).
-The system will compress images by applying the wavelet transform, discarding insignificant coefficients, and reconstructing the compressed image using the inverse wavelet transform.
+Implement an image compression algorithm using the Discrete Wavelet Transform (DWT).
+The system should compress images by applying the wavelet transform, discarding insignificant coefficients, and reconstructing the compressed image using the inverse wavelet transform.

 - Apply the DWT to each color channel (Red, Green, Blue) separately.

-- Apply a threshold, setting values below this threshold to 0.
+- Apply a threshold setting values below a threshold to 0.

 - The graphical interface should allow users to load an image, apply the wavelet transform, and display the compressed image.